 - Sales tools – If the company does not provide you with the tools needed to be successful, or is cutting tools critical to your success, it may be a good time to explore new opportunities.

-- Sales training – If the company doesn’t provide the necessary training or is scaling back on-going sales training, you may want to consider a new position.
+- Sales training – If the company doesn’t provide the necessary training or is scaling back on-going sales training, you may want to consider a new sales position.

 - Leadership interaction – When leaders disengage, it’s an early sign of trouble.
 Leaders often see trouble coming before individual contributors and are making their own plans rather than managing the day/day of the sales organization.